embrace-io/embrace-docs/content/android/crash-reporting.md

 By default, a stack trace will only show memory addresses, so it must be symbolicated to display useful information.
 Symbolication will replace the memory addresses with function names, file paths, and line numbers.

-Proguard files will be uploaded automatically.
-If you don't see symbolicated crashes while using Proguard, reach out to us on Slack and we'll work with you directly.
+ProGuard files will be uploaded automatically.
+If you don't see symbolicated crashes while using ProGuard, reach out to us on Slack and we'll work with you directly.

 {{< hint warning >}}